Agoric/documentation/main/zoe/guide/contracts/loan.md

 ## Liquidating

-Actual liquidation is done through an Autoswap or Multipool Autoswap instance, regardless of the current price within the Autoswap instance.
+Actual liquidation is done through an AMM, regardless of the current price within the Autoswap instance.
 Even if the price is worse or better than what our `priceAuthority` quoted, we still liquidate.